johnshift/react-springboot/frontend/README.md

 - Veils frontend is engineered for what users perceive (aesthetics/perception) vs raw lighthouse score.
   To cure the itch of lighthouse performance, my portfolio is built with perfect 100 score.
   This project utilizes react suspense + skeletons to give a sense of perceived performance.

+## Best Practices

+- Enforce custom hooks on component logic.
+This separates logic and view aspect of component.
+  This also improves code behavior since you can test the hooks separately.
+  This is enforced by the `use-encapsulation` eslint plugin.

+## Issues

+    - userEvent inside act inconsistent behaviour: `https://github.com/testing-library/user-event/issues/387`
+    	- never wrap `userEvent` and `fireEvent` in `act`.
+See https://twitter.com/kentcdodds/status/1330937800321974272?lang=en